DavidAViteMijangos7/Project-NEURON-AV/README.md

 Development of a scale autonomous vehicle for campus navigation.
 Includes advanced mechanical design in SolidWorks (CSWA/CSWP standards), electronic architecture with NVIDIA Jetson Nano, and control systems based on ROS 2.
 # Campus Autonomous Navigator (CAN) 🏎️🤖

-### Proyecto de Ingeniería Mecatrónica: Vehículo Autónomo a Escala
+### Mechatronics Engineering Project: Scale Autonomous Vehicle

-Este proyecto consiste en el diseño, modelado y programación de un vehículo autónomo capaz de navegar en entornos peatonales (campus universitario).
-El enfoque principal es la integración de diseño mecánico de alta precisión con sistemas de percepción de Inteligencia Artificial.
+This project involves the design, modeling, and programming of an autonomous vehicle capable of navigating pedestrian environments (university campus).
+The primary focus is the integration of high-precision mechanical design with Artificial Intelligence perception systems.

 ---

-## 1. Diseño Mecánico (SolidWorks) 🛠️
+## 1. Mechanical Design (SolidWorks) 🛠️
-El chasis y los sistemas de dirección han sido desarrollados bajo estándares de certificación **CSWA/CSWP**, priorizando la intención de diseño y la optimización de manufactura (Impresión 3D y corte láser).
+The chassis and steering systems were developed following **CSWA/CSWP** certification standards, prioritizing design intent and manufacturing optimization (3D Printing and laser cutting).

-* **Diseño Paramétrico:** Uso de un *Master Sketch* para control global de dimensiones.
+* **Parametric Design:** Implementation of a *Master Sketch* for global dimensional control.
-* **Análisis de Masa:** Optimización del centro de gravedad para estabilidad en curvas.
+* **Mass Analysis:** Optimization of the center of gravity to ensure stability during cornering.
-* **Configuraciones:** Modelos adaptables para neumáticos de exterior (Campus) y ruedas omnidireccionales (Interiores).
+* **Configurations:** Adaptable models for outdoor tires (Campus) and omnidirectional wheels (Indoors).

-## 2. Arquitectura Electrónica y Percepción 🧠
+## 2. Electronic Architecture and Perception 🧠
-El sistema utiliza una arquitectura jerárquica para procesamiento en tiempo real:
+The system utilizes a hierarchical architecture for real-time processing:
-* **Cerebro:** NVIDIA Jetson Nano (Procesamiento de visión e IA).
+* **Main Processor:** NVIDIA Jetson Nano (Vision processing and AI).
-* **Percepción:** LiDAR 2D para mapeo SLAM y cámara para detección de carriles.
+* **Perception:** 2D LiDAR for SLAM mapping and a camera for lane detection.
-* **Control de Motores:** ESP32/Arduino gestionando la odometría mediante encoders.
+* **Motor Control:** ESP32/Arduino managing odometry via encoders.

 ## 3. Software 💻
 * **Stack:** ROS 2 (Humble), Python, OpenCV.
-* **Algoritmos:** Implementación de SLAM para creación de mapas y navegación autónoma mediante *Path Planning*.
+* **Algorithms:** SLAM implementation for map generation and autonomous navigation through *Path Planning*.

 ---

-## Estructura del Repositorio
+## Repository Structure
-- `/mechanical`: Archivos CAD (.SLDASM, .STEP) y renders.
+- `/mechanical`: CAD Files (.SLDASM, .STEP) and renders.
-- `/software`: Código fuente de navegación y control.
+- `/software`: Navigation and control source code.
-- `/electronics`: Diagramas y lista de componentes (BOM).
+- `/electronics`: Circuit diagrams and Bill of Materials (BOM).

-## Sobre el Autor
+## About the Author
-**David Andre Vite Mijangos** Estudiante de Ingeniería Mecatrónica en Tecnológico de Monterrey.
+**David Andre Vite Mijangos** Mechatronics Engineering Student at Tecnológico de Monterrey.
-*Intereses: Industria Automotriz, Aeroespacial y Consultoría.*
+*Interests: Automotive, Aerospace, and Consulting Industries.*